 - Ex-Felon in possession of a firearm (NRS 202.360)

-If you or someone you know has been arrested or charged with a firearms offense in Clark County, Nevada, please call our Las Vegas firearms offense lawyers at (702) 380-4895 to schedule a free consultation to discuss your case.
-We may be able to plead down your firearm charges or have them dismissed completely, and we're always ready to take your case to trial.
+If you or someone you know has been arrested or charged with a firearms offense in Nevada, please call our Las Vegas firearms offense lawyers at 702-DEFENSE (702-333-3673) to schedule a free consultation to discuss your case.
+We may be able to plead down your firearm charges or have them dismissed completely, and we are always ready to take your case to trial.

 To learn about California firearms laws, go to our informational article on California firearms laws.